 Whenever you’re using a ceiling track hoist, it’s important to do a few checks first to make sure that your patient/client is as safe as can be.

-Here is a checklist you can check before using a ceiling track hoist to make sure your system is in tip-top condition.
+Here is our guide on what to check before using a ceiling track hoist to make sure your system is in tip-top condition.

 Before you even get going with any part of the hoist system – have you been trained in how to use it?

-It’s important to remember that ceiling track hoists can include lots of different components that are all operated differently, so you need to make sure you’re familiar with the whole system before you start lifting patients.
+It’s important to remember that ceiling track hoists can include lots of different components that are all operated differently.
+You need to make sure you’re familiar with the whole system before you start lifting patients.

 You can check whether your hoist has been serviced in the last six months – there’s usually a sticker on the unit itself with a date.
-(Find out more about hoist servicing and maintenance here.)
+We can set up service contracts after all hoist installs to ensure your servicing and maintenance are taken care of!

 Use the handset to check the tapes go up and down, and you can pull the unit along the track to make sure that the trolleys are working fine and you won’t have any problems.